lucianonooijen/Personal-Website/content/learning.md

 As time progresses, I will add a sort of timeline of my learnings, mostly for myself as reference later, but also so I can advice others on how to progress.

+### Update July 21st, 2021

+Nearly all of my learning since the last update has been in the subjects I enjoy learning about the most, namely philosophy, history and linguistics.
+I have not spent much of my free time on learning about computer science.
+A small part of my time at Bytecode is spent on computer science learning, some of it theorethical, some of it practical.
+I also find playing chess and learning more about it to be very enjoyable.

 ### Update September 4th, 2020

 My plan was to focus at least 60% on learning computer science.
 Well, I failed that part.
 It's been around 10-20%.
 Although I have learned quite a bit about mathematics in particular, computer science has not been my focus in the last few months.

 Instead, I have spent most of my learning hours on philosophy, with some Latin during the weekends.
-I really, really enjoy learning about philosophy (stoicism in particular - crazy how ancient life is so similar to the present in many ways, and how wise some guys were 2000 years ago, anyway, I digress), as it changes your modus operandi, the way you look at the world.
-It has been beneficial for me on multiple occasions.
+I really, really enjoy learning about philosophy (Stoicism in particular - crazy how ancient life is so similar to the present in many ways, and how wise some guys were 2000 years ago, anyway, I digress), as it changes your modus operandi, the way you look at the world.
+It has been beneficial to me on multiple occasions.

 Latin has been way more fun than I imagined.
 Using [comprehensible input](https://www.youtube.com/watch?v=fnUc_W3xE1w) with Lingua Latina has been awesome.
 Learning Latin this way even makes working with grammatical cases intuitive, compared to my struggle learning the German case system in high school, having to learn lists of conjugations with limited context.